Twitter testing disappearing 'fleets' in Brazil

-(Reuters) - Twitter Inc (TWTR.N) said on Wednesday it was testing tweets in Brazil that disappear after 24 hours, similar to the stories feature by Facebook’s (FB.O) photo-sharing app Instagram.
+March 4 (Reuters) - Twitter Inc said on Wednesday it was testing tweets in Brazil that disappear after 24 hours, similar to the stories feature by Facebook’s photo-sharing app Instagram.

 Called 'fleets', the vanishing messages are viewed by tapping on a user's profile picture, and people can only react to them with direct messages, Kayvon Beykpour, the company's product lead said on Twitter. (bit.ly/2Tym9aw)